Advanced Motor Fuels in Austria

 Energy Model Region

 As part of the “Energy Model Region” initiative, made-in-Austria energy technologies are developed and demonstrated in large-scale, real-world applications with international visibility.
-In the coming years, the Austrian Climate and Energy Fund (KLIEN) intends to invest up to EUR 120 million (USD 131 million) in three Energy Model Regions.
-One such region—WIVA P&G— demonstrates the transition of the Austrian economy and energy production to an energy system based strongly on hydrogen.
+The Austrian Climate and Energy Fund (KLIEN) invests up to EU 120 million (USD 130 million) in three Energy Model Regions.
+One of the regions — WIVA P&G — demonstrates the transition of the Austrian economy and energy production to an energy system based heavily on green hydrogen.
 Particular emphasis is focused on the development of hydrogen transport applications.
 A project database is available online.
 The WIVA P&G Energy Model Region forms part of the Mission Innovation Hydrogen Valley family.

 klimaaktiv mobil Program

-Austria’s national action program for mobility management, called klimaaktiv mobil, supports the development and implementation of mobility projects and transport initiatives that aim to reduce CO2 emissions.
-Since 2004, 21,000 climate friendly mobility projects have been funded.
+Austria’s national action program for mobility management, klimaaktiv mobil, supports the development and implementation of mobility projects and transport initiatives that aim to reduce CO2 emissions.
+Since 2004, 21,000 climate-friendly mobility projects have been funded.
 The klimaaktiv mobil website offers a map with details of each project.
-Total financial support until 2021 amounted to EUR 167.5 million (USD 182.8 million).
+Total financial support until 2021 amounted to EUR 168 million (USD 181 million).

 IEA Technology Cooperation Programmes Funding

-Austria has been actively involved in the IEA Technology Collaboration Programmes (TCPs) since joining the IEA.
-The TCPs are seen as an important complement to Austrian national energy R&I activities and contribute via Task outcomes to national priorities.
-This programme fosters Austrian participation in the collaborative work within the IEA, disseminates results and facilitates networking activities.
+Austria has been actively involved in the IEA Technology Collaboration Programmes (TCPs) since joining the IEA in 1975.
+The TCPs are seen as an important complement to Austrian national energy research and innovation (R&I) activities and contribute via Task outcomes and recommendations to national priorities.
+This funding programme fosters Austrian participation in the collaborative work within the IEA, disseminates results, and facilitates networking activities.
+On a national level, a yearly network event connects the expert networks active in the different IEA TCPs.

 R&I Mobility Strategy 2030

-The R&I Mobility Strategy 2030 provides financial support for R&I projects and R&I activities for sustainable passenger and freight transport.
+The R&I Mobility Strategy 2030 provides financial support for R&I projects and activities for sustainable passenger and freight transport.
 The R&I Mobility Strategy 2030 focuses on four mission areas: Cities, Regions, Digitalization, and Technology.
-The annual budget ranges from EUR 15 million to 20 million (USD 16.3 million to USD 21.8 million).
+The annual budget ranges from EUR 15 million to 20 million (USD 16.2 million to USD 21.6 million).
 A project database is available online.

 ERA-NET Bioenergy